Intern, Volunteer and Work Abroad

 Augustana works with several program providers who offer internship programs in a wide variety of countries.
 These internships are unpaid, and the program provider charges a fee for arranging the internship, housing and other on-site services.

-- ISA offers credit-bearing internships in conjunction with their semester and/or year-abroad programs in Belgium, England, Italy and Spain.
+- ISA offers credit-bearing internships in conjunction with their semester and/or year-abroad programs and stand alone programs in the summer.
 Internship opportunities typically require a higher GPA than that needed for general admission to the program, and often have additional prerequisites for participation.
-Speak to your ISA admissions representative for additional details by calling ISA at 1-512-480-8522.

 - HECUA programs all contain a credit-bearing internship component.
 Upon return from a HECUA semester program, students are welcome to apply for paid HECUA summer internship opportunities in the Twin Cities area.

 - The Education Abroad Network (TEAN) offers credit-bearing internships in conjunction with a semester abroad program as well as non-credit bearing stand-alone internships.

 - GoAbroad.com is a search engine that can help you identify other interning abroad opportunities.

 - ISA, API and AIFS offer service learning and volunteer opportunities in a variety of locations.
 They can be in conjunction with semester academic programs or stand alone.